cyberintelframework/anansi-menu/README.rst

-CIF menu
+Anansi menu
 ========

-This is the configuration frontend for the CIF sensor probe.
+This is the configuration frontend for the Anansi sensor probe.
 It should be installed inside the sensor.

 Assumes root privileges.